theodi/open-data-licensing/guides/publisher-guide.md

             <!-- additional markup with further description of dataset -->
         </div>

-The Rights Statement includes a `odrs:copyrightNotice` property in addition to the attribution properties used in the previous examples.
+The Rights Statement includes both the `odrs:copyrightHolder` and `odrs:copyrightYear` properties in addition to the attribution properties used in the previous examples.
 An application might choose to display the copyright notice differently to the attribution text, e.g. including it in a general copyright notice section of the application website or in a copyright statement document included in a re-distributed version of the dataset.

 In some cases it may be more suitable to provide a link to a copyright statement, e.g. if the text of the copyright notice is lengthy or subject to change.
 In this case the `odrs:copyrightStatement` property can be used instead.
 The following rights statement illustrates use of this property: